 Comprised of two branches--FACULTY Writes & GRAD Writes--CSU Writes offers faculty and graduate students multiple ways to participate in an academic writing community on campus: workshops, writing groups, intensive writing retreats, guest speaker presentations, "show up & write" sessions, peer manuscript & proposal editing, and more.

-CSU Writes is currently funded jointly through the Graduate School, the Provost's Office, and the Office of the Vice President for Research.
+CSU Writes is currently funded through the Graduate School, the Provost's Office, and the Office of the Vice President for Research.
 It is housed in the Graduate School.

 Dr. Quynn's research in literary studies focuses on avant-garde, transnational women's fiction.
 Her work can be found in such publications as the Journal of the Midwest Modern Language Association, Dismemberment of Drama, Women in Irish History and Culture, MLA Teaching Approaches Series, and the Encyclopedia of Sex and Gender.
 Recently, she co-edited a collection on innovative criticism, Reading and Writing Experimental Texts: Critical Innovations (Palgrave 2017).
 Her current book project is titled Write.
 Enough.: 10 Things Nobody Told You about Academic Writing, a is playful and engaging academic writing guide.